Arteaga2k/problema3/app/Twig/doc/tags/use.rst

 .. note::

-    You can use as many ``use`` statements as you want in any given template.
+    You can use as many ''use'' statements as you want in any given template.
     If two imported templates define the same block, the latest one wins.